 - 400 ml vegetable stock or beef-flavoured vegan stock

-- 1 tbsp cider vinegar or wine vinegar
+- 1 tablespoon cider vinegar or wine vinegar

-- 2 sprigs thyme or ½ tsp dried thyme
+- 2 sprigs thyme or ½ teaspoon dried thyme

 - 60 g pearl barley

 - 3 carrots